Have you ever been skiing? I’m not talking about water skiing – I’m talking snow skiing.

 The darker or less transparent/see-through the goggles are, the lower the VLT % is.

-Which means, if it’s super sunny and bright outside, then you’ll need goggles that have a VLT % of 10-20%.
+This means, if it’s super sunny and bright outside, then you’ll need goggles that have a VLT % of 10-20%.

 The goggles we are wearing in this photo are from OutdoorMaster and they have a VLT % of 15%.

 Helmets are ALWAYS a good idea – even if you are an ~expert~ skier.
-You can bring your own or buy one when you rent your ski’s.
+You can bring your own or buy one when you rent your skis.

 The helmet I’m wearing in the photo above is from OutdoorMaster and it was a perfect fit!
 Not too snug, but there’s a lever on the back where you can tighten or loosen it – pretty cool!